 5. Need for homogeneity vs. Specialization

-The idea of fluid rankings based on all sorts of comparative advantages is alien to authoritarianism on a number of levels.
+The idea of fluid rankings based on all sorts of variables and comparative advantages is alien to authoritarianism on a number of levels.
 One of them is that it clashes with their need for homogeneity.
 Anti-pluralism is an oft-discussed trait of the authoritarian (populist) mind, but homogenising others is only really desirable for those who are made to fear otherness.
 Specialisation is a challenge to homogeneity.
 It means both vertical (skills) and horizontal differences (in income levels).

 In terms of achievements, the only way to achieve homogeneity is to pull back the achievers.
 That is the worst of both worlds.